New York, dubbed as the biggest city in the world. Home to some of the most famous personalities, infrastructure, streets, and neighborhoods.

 Less hustle and bustle but still near the busier and more urban areas of NYC.
 A great environment providing recreational areas, offices to work at, transportation, and quality institutions.

-Those are some of the aspects taken into consideration to provide this list of the best areas to live in Brooklyn for families.
+Those are some of the aspects taken into consideration to provide this list of the best areas to live in Brooklyn NYC for families.

 While plenty of options out of this list are available — the rates, safety, and accessibility these places offer makes us believe that these spots are the cream of the crop from the 77 neighborhoods you can find across Brooklyn.

 1. Carroll Gardens

 The lack of towering skyscrapers can make you forget that Carroll Gardens still belongs to NYC.

 But it’s that suburban, homey feeling of Carroll Gardens made it ideal to raise a family where you don’t want your spouse and children tolerating the noise of a busy urban area.